- What is an ectopic pregnancy?

 - Declining hCG levels: This can be an indicator that the ectopic pregnancy has ended and is self-resolving or will be miscarried in the coming days or weeks.

 - Slow rising hCG levels: If the levels rise more slowly than in a normal pregnancy, it is likely that the pregnancy is ectopic.

 In a healthy pregnancy, hCG levels in the blood double about every two to four days throughout the first trimester, reaching their peak after 8-11 weeks and then decreasing before plateauing during the second trimester.

 Rarely, laparoscopy, a type of keyhole surgery, is used to confirm the diagnosis, if hCG and ultrasound results are ambiguous.
 Under general anesthetic, a laparoscope, a narrow instrument with a camera and light on the end, is inserted through a small cut, usually into the belly button, to look at the pelvis.
 If an ectopic pregnancy is found, treatment to remove it may take place during the same operation.

 An ectopic pregnancy can be life threatening if left untreated and normally requires medical or surgical intervention to remove it.
 However, in some cases, when it is diagnosed early, ectopic pregnancy may be monitored to see if it will resolve on its own.

 Treatment options depend on:

-- How many weeks pregnant a person is
+- How many weeks pregnant the affected person is

 - Size and impact of the ectopic pregnancy as shown on an ultrasound